SuperOfficeDocs/superoffice-docs/docs/apps/activate/helper-application.md

 We have [published a web application][1] that will help consultants get over the initial hurdles for building private online customizations.

-To **use** the published web application as a helper, you must tell SuperOffice to add it's **redirect URL** to your registered application.
-You can have more than one redirect URLs.
+To **use** the published web application as a helper, you must tell SuperOffice to add its **redirect URL** to your registered application.
+You can have more than one redirect URL.
 The redirect URL for the helper is:

 `https://devnet-tokens.azurewebsites.net/openid/callback`